backstage/backstage/docs/architecture-decisions/adr005-catalog-core-entities.md

 ## Consequences

-We will start with fleshing out support for the Component entity in the catalog, and expand to APIs and Resources later down the line.
+We will continue fleshing out support for the Component entity in the Backstage catalog.